We’ve compiled a list of 10 top fonts for business cards to help you get your brand looking its best.

 Literally meaning “without serif,” sans serif fonts are simplistic, modern fonts typically used in web design.
 The clean and simple nature of sans serif typefaces make them ideal for pairing with more ornate typography and logos.

-When selecting a font for a business card design, there are a few factors to keep in mind so that your selections look the best they can be:
+When selecting a font for a business card design, there are a few factors to keep in mind so that your selections look the best they can be, from business card font sizes to legibility:

-When searching for the perfect font for your business cards, you’ll most likely be looking on a computer screen.
+When searching for the best font for your business cards, you’ll most likely be looking on a computer screen.
 When you choose your font, make sure that the text works at smaller point sizes.
-When you’re finished with your business card designs, be sure to zoom out to the actual size to ensure your information text is clear.
+When you’re finished with your design, be sure to zoom out to the actual business card font size to ensure your information text is clear.

 Bold, medium, thin—these are terms describing a font weight, or relative size options of each font letter and character.
 Most fonts come in a variety of weights and treatments—often referred to as a font family.
 Some, like Book and Roman weights, are more scannable when printed versus on a digital screen.
 But remember, thinner and lighter fonts may not print as clearly as bolder fonts—especially at smaller point sizes.